Survivors' Talmud: Distribution

+Although approximately 650 complete sets were printing, only around 600 were ultimately bound, due to post-war logistical and resource constraints.
+Many of these volumes were eventually worn out through daily study and were buried in accordance with Jewish law, leaving only a small number of surviving sets in circulation today.

 By the time the Survivors' Talmud was printed, only 10,000 to 15,000 Jewish survivors remained in Germany.
-The Joint and the German government decided to keep 40 sets in German libraries and other institutions, and to send the rest of the printing to Jewish communal organizations and libraries around the world.
+The Joint Distribution Committee and the German government decided to keep 40 sets in German libraries and other institutions, and to send the rest of the printing to Jewish communal organizations and libraries around the world.
 In the United States, a committee headed by Rabbi Leo Jung of Yeshiva University was responsible for choosing recipients; it sent complete sets of the Talmud to some religious and secular institutions in the U.S. and Canada, and single volumes to others.
 It also gave volumes to Holocaust survivors and people who had been involved in the Talmud project.

 Because of its limited printing, the Survivors' Talmud became a collector's item.
 Few complete sets of the Survivors' Talmud are still extant.
 In 2001, one volume was exhibited at the Chrysler Museum of Art and thereafter went on a national tour.
 Also in 2001, the American Jewish Historical Society, in conjunction with the Tidewater Jewish Foundation of Norfolk, Virginia, prepared a traveling exhibition for U.S. military bases around the world, telling the story of the Survivors' Talmud and the role of the U.S. Army in its publication.
 In 2005, a copy of the Survivors' Talmud was part of a Yeshiva University Museum exhibition entitled "Printing The Talmud: From Bomberg To Schottenstein".